apo1397/portfolio/README.md

 **Contact**
 Feel free to connect with me on:
 [LinkedIn](https://linkedin.com)  <br/>
 [Email](mailto:apoorvsinha1397@gmail.com)  <br/>
 I'm always open to discussing new opportunities and collaborating on exciting projects.

+This portfolio is inspired by the design and structure found on [Sumanth Samala's website](https://sumanthsamala.com/).